-Poppies, crosses and wreaths
+Poppies, symbols and wreaths

-Every year our production team hand-make millions of remembrance products for the Royal Family and The Royal British Legion’s Poppy Appeal.
+Every year our production team hand-make millions of Remembrance products for the Royal Family and The Royal British Legion’s Poppy Appeal.

-Poppies have long been a symbol of remembrance for many.
-In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year as a reminder of the huge sacrifices of those in the Armed Forces community.
+Poppies have long been a symbol of Remembrance for many.
+In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year, as a reminder of the huge sacrifices of those in the Armed Forces community.